quoll/kiara/README.md

 and determines a schema that should accept the data.
 Uses CRG-Turtle to load the RDF.

-Kiara now defines the schema, and writes mostly conforming data structures.
-Multi-type predicates are correctly handled in the schema, but not yet done in the data structures.
-At the moment, the only use of this is in the test printing stub.
-Once full typing is handled then it can be integrated with code that calls datomic.
-This code should also introduce a database for holding database meta-data (namespace prefixes, etc).

-The next steps will be to export RDF from Datomic, and then to start supporting SPARQL querying.
+Lots of breaking changes, but new features.
+Not building right now, but this is changing quickly.

+Now defines a system graph, which records the known graphs in the system, the name of the default graph, and all the known prefix/namespace-reference pairs.

+While prefix/namespace-reference pairs should be stored on a graph-by-graph basis (strictly speaking, on a per-load basis), this is generally unnecessary in practice.

+Also moving to storing *all* IRIs as QNames (keywords internally).
+This is for efficiency, and works much more elegantly with Clojure.
+When a prefix cannot be determined for a namespace, a new one is generated.
+These prefixes are unique across the system.

+Cleanup will get back to Kiara defining the schema correctly, and we are about to load the data into Datomic.
+Once this is running correctly, we can look to export RDF as well.

+Despite my best intentions, RDF/XML support will be required.
+The goal is to support this natively, *without* resorting to Jena's parser.

 ## Usage

+Not running right now...

-For the moment, there is a test stub to run the schema inferencer and print.
+There is a test stub to run the schema inferencer and print.
-This can be run with:
+When working, this can be run with:

     $ lein uberjar
     $ java -jar target/kiara-0.1.0-SNAPSHOT-standalone.jar data.ttl